 I’ve been a member of Rotary for more years than I care to remember having first joined in the late 1980’s and can honestly say that I enjoy my “Rotary”, in fact, I’ve enjoyed it so much that I’ve joined a club where ever I’ve lived.

 The start of 2020 has been difficult for many people in the rural Conwy area and following events with local food banks, here in the club it was decided to start a temporary food bank to help those in need in the area.
-From deciding to do so to having it up and running took us less than a week bearing out one of Rotarys’ mottos that we are “people of action”.
-More details of the food bank, having handed it over to the Conwy Food Bank, more details about our food bank scheme is on the Conwy Valley Foodbank page on our site.
+From deciding to do so to having it up and running took us less than a week bearing out one of Rotary’s mottos that we are “people of action”.
+Although we no longer run the food bank, having handed it over to the Conwy Food Bank, more details about our food bank scheme is on the Conwy Valley Foodbank page on our site.

-If you are even vaguely interesting in finding out more about what we do please take a look at the rest of this site and then talk to a member – if you don’t know who we are, but are in Llanrwst, there are several of us based in the town, for example you can call into the Crafty Kitten in Ancaster Square and ask for me (John) – I’ll be more than happy to chat to you and give you more information.
+If you are even vaguely interested in finding out more about what we do please take a look at the rest of this site and then talk to a member – if you don’t know who we are, but are in Llanrwst, there are several of us based in the town.
 Failing that you can contact us via the website or via our Facebook page or Twitter feed.